MayCooper/Python-Nearest-Neighbor-Truck-Logistics-Program/README.md

 <h2>Summary</h2>

-Choosing package ID as the key for managing package data within the Routing Program offers significant advantages in terms of data access speed, system simplicity, and maintenance.
-It supports efficient operations across the system's lifecycle, from package intake through delivery. <br>This choice aligns with the principles of effective database and hash map design by leveraging the inherent properties of uniqueness and immutability, which are critical for ensuring robust and efficient data handling in dynamic and complex delivery systems like the Routing Program (Art of Computer Programming, the: Sorting and Searching, Volume 3: Knuth, Donald: 9780201896855: Programming Languages: Amazon Canada, n.d.).
+Choosing package ID as the key for managing package data within the Routing Program offers significant advantages in terms of data access speed, system simplicity, and maintenance.<br><br> It supports efficient operations across the system's lifecycle, from package intake through delivery.<br> <br>This choice aligns with the principles of effective database and hash map design by leveraging the inherent properties of uniqueness and immutability, which are critical for ensuring robust and efficient data handling in dynamic and complex delivery systems like the Routing Program (Art of Computer Programming, the: Sorting and Searching, Volume 3: Knuth, Donald: 9780201896855: Programming Languages: Amazon Canada, n.d.).

 D.	Acknowledge sources, using in-text citations and references, for content that is quoted, paraphrased, or summarized.